What is the best Calibre for Deer Stalking & Management in the UK

 Added to this any self respecting gun shop will have plenty of ammunition in this calibre in a variety of loads and brands.

 Sorry .270.
 You are also a world leader for medium sized game.
 It is not so much that there is anything wrong with the .270, but instead simply that I consider the .308 to be marginally better.
 The .308 Winchester has proven itself by virtue of numerous target competitions to be the more accurate round, and is able to deliver this accuracy along with considerable energy, with a minimum of muzzle report and recoil.

 Ladies and Gentlemen, I give you the .308 Winchester!
-Winner of the Peter Jones Best Calibre award for UK Deer Stalking!
+Winner of the 'County Deer Stalking' Best Calibre award for UK Deer Stalking!

 Peter Jones is lead instructor at CDS and Chairman of the Capreolus Club, he is a highly experienced, professional deer stalker and large game hunter and has been shooting and hunting big game throughout the UK, Europe and Africa for the last 25 years.
 Peter holds PDS1 & PDS2 and DSC1 & DSC2 and is an Approved Witness for the British Deer Society in Deer Management Qualifications.
 In addition to many years of providing expert tuition and guidance to clients, Peter has also been responsible for delivering training and weapon familiarisation programs to Zoos and Wildlife Parks throughout the UK.

 For more detailed information about each of the calibres mentioned here and others, take a look at our 'Rifle Calibres' page: rifle-calibres where you will also be able to watch a short film in which Peter Jones discusses rifle calibres with Freddie Nesbitt from William Evans.

 Alternatively if you would like advice on how to go about applying for a Firearm Certificate then simply follow this link to find out more: how-to-apply-for-a-firearm-certificate-